darachm/singularity_csvkit/README.md

-This container is for providing `ssconvert` for a nextflow pipeline.
+This container is for providing `csvkit` for a nextflow pipeline.